 Manage Carolina Compass backpacking, climbing, and kayaking expeditions that assist incoming students with a positive personal and social transition into the University experience.

-Provide outreach to student groups, campus organizations, faculty, staff, and the UNC Community to recruit participants and develop new Carolina Adventures and Expeditions programming.
+Provide intentional and directed outreach to student groups, campus organizations, faculty, staff, and the UNC Community to recruit participants and develop new Carolina Adventures and Expeditions programming.

-Actively teach, train, and develop outdoor recreation leaders through the Outdoor Leadership Series.
+Primarily responsible for coordinating, teaching, training, and developing outdoor recreation leaders through the Outdoor Leadership Series.

 Ensure all programs operate within required departmental and University risk management guidelines.
-Support the Assistant Director of Climbing Programs with the development of risk management guidelines and practices for new expedition course areas, travel, special events, and programs.
+Coordinate with Carolina Adventures professional staff in the development of risk management guidelines and practices for new expedition course areas, travel, special events, and programs.

 One year of professional experience working in an outdoor recreation or related setting (two years of Graduate Assistant experience is commensurate).